Simple VPS hardening

 • Test login: ssh root@<vps ip>

-• Use -i ~/.ssh/key-location if passphrase prompt doesn’t appear
+• Use -i ~/.ssh/key-location if the passphrase prompt doesn’t appear

 Server configuration